Saturday, January 7, 2017

 One of the presenters at the symposium at the TRA annual meeting

-is a well-known doctor that specializes in asthma.
+is a well-known doctor who specializes in asthma.
 His presentation

 was on the research he led that meticulously looked into TR's life